-Let's suppose that both are being compiled as static libraries and that the API exposed by MyOtherLib to MyLib/1.
-0 through the public headers has not changed at all.
-Then, it is not necessary to build new binaries for MyLib/1.0 because the final consumer will link against both Mylib/1.0 and MyOtherLib/2.1.
+Let's suppose that both are being compiled as static libraries, and that the API exposed by MyOtherLib to MyLib/1.0 through the public headers has not changed at all.
+Then, it is not necessary to build new binaries for MyLib/1.0, because the final consumer will link against both Mylib/1.0 and MyOtherLib/2.1.

-On the other hand, it could happen that the API exposed by MyOtherLib in public headers has changed, but without affecting the MyLib/1.0 binary for any reason (like changes consisting on new functions not used by MyLib).
+It could happen that the API exposed by MyOtherLib in public headers has changed, but without affecting the MyLib/ 1.0 binary, for whatever reasons, like changes consisting on new functions, not used by MyLib.
 The same reasoning would still be valid if MyOtherLib was header only.

-But what if one header file of MyOtherLib -named myadd.h- has changed from 2.0 to 2.1:
+But what if one header file of MyOtherLib, named myadd.h has changed from 2.0: